cython/cython/docs/src/userguide/numpy_tutorial.rst

    so that you can import pyx-files dynamically into Python and have them compiled automatically (See :ref:`pyximport`).
-4. Cython supports distutils so that you can very easily create build scripts which automate the process, this is the preferred method for full programs.
+4. Cython supports distutils so that you can very easily create build scripts which automate the process, this is the preferred method for Cython implemented libraries and packages.
    See :ref:`Compiling with distutils <compiling-distutils>`.
 5. Manual compilation (see below)

 ..
 Note::
-    If using another interactive command line environment than SAGE, like IPython, Jupyter Notebook or Python itself, it is important that you restart the process when you recompile the module.
+    If using another interactive command line environment than SAGE, like IPython or Python itself, it is important that you restart the process when you recompile the module.
 It is not enough to issue an "import" statement again.